Do you have a trip or vacation coming up and are curious about how long can turtles live without food and water? This is what I’d tell you.

 Now that we know this, let’s address the last part of this article.

-Of course, there are a few variables that will affect how long turtles can survive without food.
+Of course, there are a few variables that will affect how long a turtle can go without eating.

 Does the turtle have access to clean, pure, filtered water to swim, lay in and drink?